EngineerLife/RPyCA/README.md

 The argument after main.py is which config in config.ini to use.

 There is console output of results while it runs and logs are put in logs/resultsSVM.log.
 Note this file is overwritten if you rerun the program.

+# Profiling and Performance
+The profile_results.txt has the cprofile output lines.
+It's been manually trimmed for cumulative time > 10 seconds.